What is the best way to treat a jellyfish sting?

 Prevention

-The use of lightweight dive skins or wetsuits provides adequate mechanical protection against jellyfish stings.
-If diving in waters known to have stinging jelly fish then covering up is the best solution.
+The use of lightweight dive skins or full-length wetsuits provides adequate mechanical protection against jellyfish stings.
+If diving in waters known to have stinging jellyfish then covering up is the best solution.

-For a long time there has been rumors that urinating on jellyfish sting can assist with the pain.
-Actually my old Italian grandmother believed that urine cured a lot including facial acne (I refused participate in trying that treatment).
+For a long time, there have been rumours that urinating on jellyfish stings can assist with the pain.
+Growing up as a kid my old Italian grandmother actually believed that urine cured a lot including facial acne (I did however refuse to participate in trying that treatment).

 So what does work?